groupon/sparklint/README.md

 - Copy spark event log files to analyze into a directory then `sbt "run -d /path/to/log/dir -r"`
 - Or analyze a single log file `sbt "run -f /path/to/logfile -r"`
 - Then open browser and navigate to `http://localhost:23763`
-- Docker support is comming soon, track progress at #26
 - Spark version doesn't matter in server mode
+- Docker support available at https://hub.docker.com/r/roboxue/sparklint/

 The command line arguments supported are: